Santa Marta Magdalena Department, Colombia Travel Guide

 Business hours vary; check for public holidays.
 ATMs generally available.
 Plan for potential seasonal changes.

-Cultural insights for respectful interactions.
+Cultural insights for polite interactions.

 For formal greetings, a handshake common for men.
 For women, a light kiss on the cheek (right cheek first) common with friends and acquaintances.
 Informally, a simple "Hola" sufficient.